-While access to medical services may need to be adapted during COVID-19 and other outbreaks in keeping with public health requirements, mental health care in LTC settings is an essential service.
-This includes access to outpatient, outreach, inpatient and specialized mental health treatments such as electroconvulsive therapy (ECT), within the limits of necessary infection control practices.

-During the initial outbreak of COVID-19 in Canada, preparations for an anticipated influx of COVID-19 patients into acute care led to the cancellation of many medical services and surgical procedures that were deemed non-essential at the time.
-In addition, many hospital-based outpatient programs and procedures such as ECT were suspended or severely curtailed to prevent introduction of the virus(22).
-Medical services provided directly in LTC were also reduced to those deemed essential.
-As a result, many individuals with mental health conditions in LTC settings had mental health assessments or treatments delayed or cancelled during the first six months of the COVID pandemic in Canada.
+While access to medical services may need to be adapted during COVID-19 and other outbreaks in keeping with public health requirements, mental health care in LTC is an essential service.
+During the initial outbreak of COVID-19 in Canada, preparations for an anticipated influx of COVID-19 patients into acute care led to the cancellation of many medical and surgical services deemed non-essential at the time.
+In addition, many hospital-based outpatient programs and procedures such as ECT were suspended or reduced to prevent spread of COVID-19 virus(22).
+As a result, many individuals with mental health conditions in LTC settings had mental health assessments or treatments delayed or cancelled during the first six months of the COVID-19 pandemic in Canada.

-While mental health assessments or treatments can be delayed for some individuals on a shortterm basis due to necessary infection control practices, many individuals with mental problems and illnesses in LTC facilities do require urgent access to ongoing, consistent and reliable mental health services.
+While mental health assessments or treatments can be delayed for some individuals due to infection control practices, many individuals with mental health problems and illnesses in LTC facilities require urgent access to mental health services.
 These services may include outpatient visits, outreach services, inpatient admission, and the ability to initiate or continue hospital-based mental health treatments such as ECT(23).
 COVID-19 has disrupted mental health services in most countries(24).
-While COVIDrelated restrictions to health care provider visits have disrupted mental health services in most LTC facilities, the impact of COVID-19 on access to mental health services in LTCFs is currently unknown.
-Therefore, health systems need to provide the necessary safeguards and processes to allow ongoing mental health care for older adults in LTC while at the same time protecting long-term care residents and the community from the very real risks associated with COVID-19 infections.
+While COVID-19 related restrictions to health care provider visits have disrupted mental health services in most LTC facilities, the impact of COVID-19 on access to mental health services in LTC is unknown.
+Therefore, health systems need to provide the necessary safeguards and processes to allow ongoing mental health care for older adults in LTC while at the same time protecting LTC residents from the risks associated with COVID-19 infection.